Skip to main content

 }

-When you create a ceremony using the Create Ceremony endpoint, the Ceremony URL is returned in the url property of the ceremony object.
+When you create a ceremony using the Create Ceremony endpoint, the URL is returned in the url property of the ceremony object.

 Ceremony object